OortCloud42/abyssians/docs/Player.md

 var knockedOut
 ```

-true when damagetimer is on, player knocked out
+True when damagetimer is on and player is knocked out

 ### invincible